Special Investigations Department

 Cyber Crimes Unit

-The Attorney General's Special Investigations Division, which has jurisdiction throughout Arkansas, includes certified law enforcement officers committed to protecting Arkansas's children by investigating and arresting individuals who sexually exploit children online.
+The Attorney General's Special Investigations Department, which has jurisdiction throughout Arkansas, includes certified law enforcement officers committed to protecting Arkansas's children by investigating and arresting individuals who sexually exploit children online.

 Forensic examiners in the Cyber Crimes Unit's state-of-the-art labratory utilize the latest equipment to keep pace with ever-changing technology.
-The Division works cooperatively with federal, State and local law enforcement agencies at every stage of investigations, arrests and convictions.
+The Special Investigations Department works cooperatively with federal, State and local law enforcement agencies at every stage of investigations, arrests and convictions.

 Sheriff's offices and police departments often assist the Cyber Crimes Unit executing search warrants or apprehending suspects.
 Attorneys with the office collaborate with prosecutors who pursue charges against criminals on behalf of the State.

-The Division is a member of the Arkansas Internet Crimes Against Children Task Force, which conducts investigations regarding crimes involving children.
+The Special Investigations Department is a member of the Arkansas Internet Crimes Against Children Task Force, which conducts investigations regarding crimes involving children.

 Report Crimes Against Children